valarn/Ocean-Temperatures-ggplot-R/README.md

 ### Script (bash only)
 1- Open the Terminal

+2- Clone this repository or download it as a .zip and extract all the files

-2- Navigate to the cloned repo directory
+2- Navigate to the repository directory

 3- Copy the command `./run START END` and hit Enter.
 Replace `START` and `END` with the year numbers you want to clean (it will clean the years from START to END inclusive).
 If you want to clean the data for one year, just the same value for both.